Bank of England in no rush to raise rates as unemployment plunges

 As more long-term unemployed people have found jobs recently, the medium-term equilibrium rate could be a bit below 6.5 percent.
 This caused some traders to see a greater chance that the BoE could lower its 7 percent guidance threshold as soon as its February meeting.
 BoE official have previously floated the possibility of a lower unemployment threshold.

-Any such decision is likely to be complex given the uncertainties around the labour market.
+Any such decision is likely to be complex given the uncertainties around the labor market.
 The BoE said productivity was not picking up as expected.

 That could push up longer-term inflation pressures and possibly strengthen the argument for not further delaying consideration of higher interest rates.